Back to All Events

 COST

-• $800+GST: Small Non-Profit | Individuals - For non-profits with an annual budget in Australia of less than $500,000, as well as individuals not affiliated with an organisation.
+• $850+GST: Small Non-Profit | Individuals - For non-profits with an annual budget in Australia of less than $500,000, as well as individuals not affiliated with an organisation.

-• $1,300+GST: Regular Non-Profit | Political Offices - For non-profits with an annual budget in Australia between $500,000 and $3 million, as well as staff from political offices.
+• $1,400+GST: Regular Non-Profit | Political Offices - For non-profits with an annual budget in Australia between $500,000 and $3 million, as well as staff from political offices.

 • $400+GST: Partial Scholarship - For individual community campaigners who lack any organisational support.
 Scholarships are very limited, and their availability is subject to sponsorship procurement.
 Full scholarships are also available.

 We will work with you to ensure that you can fully participate in the workshop.
-Successful applicants will be asked for your access requirements during the on-boarding process.
-If you have any access questions in the meantime, please contact Erica at erica@australianprogress.org.au.
+If you are a successful applicant, we will ask you for any access needs during the on-boarding process.

 Previous